caporaso-lab/developing-with-qiime2/_sources/plugins/how-to-guides/automate-testing.md

 - `<repository-name>`: the name of your repository on GitHub
 - `<target-epoch>-<package-name>-environment.yml`: the name of your environment file.
 If you haven't created this yet, refer back to [](facilitating-installation) before continuing.

-Your GHA file will be stored under under `.github/workflows/` in your repository, and you can use the same name as your Github Action for the filename (e.g., `ci-<repository-name>.yml`).
+Your GHA file will be stored under the `.github/workflows/` directory in your repository, and you can use the same name as your Github Action for the filename (e.g., `ci-<repository-name>.yml`).
 Note that the extension will also be `.yml` (same as your environment file(s)).

 After creating this file and pushing it to the main branch of your repository, this GHA should run anytime there is a commit to `<target-branch>` or a pull request against `<target-branch>`.